ajcwebdev/ajcwebdev/README.md

+# Hello! :wave:

 I'm a Lambda School student studying full stack web development and a contributor to RedwoodJS.
 I'm currently seeking GitHub sponsors to support my work on Open Source.
+Your sponsorship will help me spend more time communicating technical topics for developers.
 What do I do?

-## :writing_hand: - Write blog articles
+### :writing_hand: - Write blog articles
-## :speech_balloon: - Give meetup talks
+### :speech_balloon: - Give meetup talks
-## :studio_microphone: - Speak on podcasts
+### :studio_microphone: - Speak on podcasts

-Sponsorship would help me spend more time communicating about open source projects.
-Here are some examples of my work:
+Examples of my work:

 ## Articles